RoyalHaskoningDHV/take-home-assignment/README.md

 * Can you describe 1 thing that can go wrong with your code once in production?

+## Architecture

+### Server
+The server consists of just a single service, because it's features are closely related and are not complex.

+Data is stored in a cloud hosted MongoDB cluster and retrieved using the `CarRepo` repository class.
+This repository (with its interface) adds a separation of concern so that replacing the database engine to something else, or adding a memory-cache doesn't affect the entire code base.

+The stored data uses it's own model, to keep the logic loosely coupled with the proto definition.

+In this case I've added a separate package `recommendations` that contains the logic to calculate the annual cost price per car.
+This makes sure the logic is contained, reusable and testable.

+### Client
+The client is a simple React based web-application, set up using the `create-react-app` tool to ensure a consistent setup with potential other React web application projects.

+I've added `react-router-dom` to enable navigation between screens and used `grpc-web` to enable communication with the gRPC server.

+The `components` folder consists of a collection of re-usable components that may or may not have their own logic.
+These components are the building blocks of the app.

+The `services` folder contains the abstraction layer between the app and the gRPC server, and adds the wiring to enable proper `await` promises for the app.

+### Envoy
+The Envoy proxy is needed to make a web-application work with gRPC on localhost (or for older browsers), because the web-client connects using HTTP/1, while the Kotlin server only accepts HTTP/2.

+## Dividing work between 3 developers
+The division of work depends on the state of the project, when starting a new project (like in this assignment), it may be good to dedicate setup work like front-end components (the scss part) to one individual, while others set up the React app, gRPC protos and the server.

+When initial setup and global front-end components are done, it might be a good idea to work on one story with the three developers at the same time.
+In that way, all developers are aware of the quirks and requirements of the stories and are able to apply fixes or expansions when needed in the future.

+I would imagine that when starting a story, one developer sets up the protos and stubs (on the server), so implementation of the actual logic and front-end can be divided.

+This way of working will require setting up main story branches where small pull requests can be rapidly reviewed and merged to.
+Once the main story is implemented, that story branch can be merged into a master branch.

+## Potential problems in production
+The server currently retrieves all cars from the Mongo database when providing the list of annual costs.

+In a real production situation, we may want to move the annual cost calculation to a (suitable) database query, offloading the calculations and sorting so that the webserver isn't hogging too much resources.

+This probably requires a good evaluation on what database engine is best for this use case.

 ## Running the application
 The application consists of three parts: The server (Kotlin), the client (React) and the Envoy proxy (to make grpc work in the browser).

 To start it all up, do the following:

-### Server (Run locally)
+### Server

+#### Run locally
 - Run `./gradlew CarCatalogueServer`

-### Server (compile jar and run stand-along)
+#### Server (compile jar and run stand-along)
 - Run `./gradlew installDist` to compile the code
 - Run `./server/build/install/server/bin/car-catalogue-server` to start the server

 ### Envoy
 You need to have Docker installed for this
 - Run `docker-compose build` to create the docker container
 - Run `docker-compose up` to start the docker container

 ### Client
 Execute these commands in the client folder
+- Run `brew install protobuf` to install protobuf for compiling proto files for web
 - Run `npm install` to install dependencies
+- Run `npm run generate-proto` to generate the gRPC JavaScript/TypeScript files
 - Run `npm start` to start the react web application